 Rainwater quality in tanks is affected by the air the rain passes through, the roof materials that rain flows over, and the materials used in piping and tank construction.
 Storage of water in tanks can concentrate particles washed off roofs, so keep roofs and gutters clean.
-Pre-tank filters can deflect materials coming off the roof before it enters tanks.
-First flush devices can deflect the first volume of roof runoff water for each rainfall event, to keep detritus and other materials out of tanks.
+Installing a pre-tank filter can deflect leaves and other detritus coming off the roof, keeping these out of the tank.
+Installing a first flush device can deflect a small volume of initial roof runoff and detritus away from the tank at the beginning of each rainfall event, then allow subsequent runoff to flow into the tank.
 Choose pipes, tank materials, filters materials, and other components to help yield high quality stored water.
 To keep critters, mosquitos and other insects out of tanks, screen all inlets and outlets on the tank.